 We’ve been where you are and we have some old wise vegan knowledge to help you through.
 So without further ado, here are 7 things you can expect to experience in those first 30 days.

 They will ask you why or think it’s a trend, or maybe even try to tempt you to give up.
-They will definitely ask where you’re going to get your protein (you can send them this link).
+They will definitely ask where you’re going to get your protein (you can send them this link about protein myths).

 We recommend having the conversation if you’re up for it.
 A lot of the time people will put down what they don’t understand.
 Once you explain how you feel about the lifestyle choice you’ve made, for the most part, people get it.
 They usually want to know more about it.